jcs224/oak_sessions/README.md

     ctx.response.body = `Visited page ${await ctx.state.session.get("pageCount")} times`;
 })
-// When deleting a session, it's not recommended to do it with the session middleware in the route you perform the deletion.
 .post('/delete', async (ctx) => {
+    // Call the delete method
+    await ctx.state.session.deleteSession()
+    // Optionally, you can also pass the context if you're not in a session route
-    // Pass the router context as the parameter to deleteSession() await session.deleteSession(ctx)
+    // await session.deleteSession(ctx)
-    // Optionally, you can also just pass the string of the session ID in case you aren't within a routing context.
+    // or, the string of the session ID in case you aren't within any routing context.
     // await session.deleteSession(ctx.cookies.get('session'))

     ctx.response.redirect('/')